Doing Wheelies in Lion Habitat

 Birdwatchers will also find this to be a paradise.
 There are over 250 species of birds including the majestic African fish eagle, the African goshawk, and many others.
 Nighttime animal viewing is available through the Treetops and The Ark, which have lighted watering holes.

-The Footloose Forester is somewhat of a sticker for getting the facts straight, thus has been stymied with not being able to provide enough credible input to even make this story believable.
+The Footloose Forester is somewhat of a stickler for getting the facts straight, thus has been stymied with not being able to provide enough credible input to even make this story believable.
 It goes without saying that the Aberdares Region is enchanting.
 But, for what it is worth at this stage, here is what he remembers:

 Our next-door neighbors and friends in Nairobi, John and Angie Lord, invited us to join them on a camping trip to a seldom visited region in SW Kenya, many miles outside of Nairobi.
 Theirs was an adventurous family and they always took all of their four kids along.
 They even invited a retiring USAID colleague who stopped in to visit them on his way back to the United States to a life of retirement.
 George had known John and Angie Lord in another post somewhere, but we never found out where.
 The Bengal Tiger and daughter Lucy traveled in our own sporty 4x4 Mitsubishi Montero and we followed John in his Mitsubishi Pajero 4x4 SUV, all the way.